RedisLabs/redislabs-docs/content/rs/technology-behind-redis-enterprise.md

 ### Monitoring and alerting

 Monitoring and alerting are built-in and configurable.
-You can use the included dashboards to monitor your cluster, and you can easily [integrate with Nagios, Prometheus, and Grafana]({{< relref "/rs/administering/monitoring-metrics/_index.md" >}}).
+You can use the included dashboards to monitor your cluster, and you can also [integrate with Nagios, Prometheus, and Grafana]({{< relref "/rs/administering/monitoring-metrics/_index.md" >}}).

-### UI, APIs, and CLIs
+### Admin Console, APIs, and CLIs

-You can administer a Redis Enterprise Software Cluster using the web-based UI, the cluster REST API, and various CLI-based tools.
-Once the cluster is up and running, you don't need any special experience or knowledge to create, manage, and monitor your databases and cluster nodes.
+You can administer a Redis Enterprise Software cluster using the web-based admin console, the cluster REST API, and various CLI-based tools.